Sandeep-Kumar-Mahato/Sandeep-Kumar-Mahato/README.md

 - 👋 Hi, I’m @sandeep-kumar-mahato
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Backend
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...